 Eat a healthful diet

-Eating a healthful diet rich in nutrients is important for the body as a whole, and it may also benefit the skin.
 Eating a diet rich in various plant foods and lean protein sources may help provide the nutrients that the skin needs to stay healthy.

 However, everyone may have different trigger foods that make their symptoms worse.